 Christina gained early experience in the power of community-based opportunities when she joined YCTV, a Ladbrook Grove-based grassroots enterprise which offered disadvantaged youth a way to obtain real-world media skills.

 Christina went on to win a bursary to work at the BBC children's programming department, where she trained in all-around production, wrote scripts for "Blue Peter" (world's longest-running children's TV show), and directed live TV.

 She then turned her energies toward community activism: she designed and delivered literacy programming in Sudanese, Caribbean, and Somali Saturday schools; in 2010 she was accepted onto the National Cultural Leadership programme as a mid-career manager, where she was involved in building peer networks across cultural organisations; and from 2009-2012, in collaboration with local businesses, she created the Portobello Young Artist of the Year programme as part of the Notting Hill Arts Festival -- this was a community-led, live street arts event and professional exhibition, and the highest-attended non-borough run youth arts event at the time.

-Today, Christina is both the creator of and the ongoing driving force behind the highly regarded grassroots group, Kensington Narrators (in collaboration with the Heritage Lottery Fund, FerArts, Birkbeck College, and Bishopsgate Institute).
+Today, Christina is both the creator of and the ongoing driving force behind the highly regarded grassroots group, Kensington Narrators (in collaboration with the Heritage Lottery Fund, FerArts, Birkbeck University, and Bishopsgate Institute).

 Christina dreams big, and raises her two girls to do the same.
 With 20 years of on-the-ground research under her belt, she's got a never-ending supply of ideas in the pipeline; most are focused on community engagement, and building a civic society.
 For Talent Rich, she will ensure that grassroots projects and organizing can be funded and supported properly.